yzm1205/SmartResumeAI/README.md

 - OpenAI for providing the GPT API
 - The LangChain team for their fantastic framework
 - The Streamlit team for making web app development simple and powerful
+- The Ollama project for making open source models accessible

 ---